Vindicta-Team/Vindicta-Docs/docs/dedicated-server-setup.md

 ## TLDR

 Load Vindicta and its dependencies (ACE, CBA) as `-mod`.
-Load FileXT as `-servermod`, if your DS is on Windows.
-On linux FileXT is not supported and will not work.
+Load FileXT as `-servermod`.
 To see example mission names for server.cfg missions class, check FOR_DEDICATED_SERVER_CFG.TXT file in Vindicta mod folder.

 ## Dedicated Server